Uploading to Strava

 Cluetrust GPX extension From the extensions available, Strava extracts:

-Strava also detects general tags placed in the <extensions>
+Strava also detects general tags placed in the <extensions> tag of each

 Some smaller organizations have created their own undefined extensions to GPX.
 Adding support for these extensions is not on the roadmap and developers are encouraged to use one of those above as it will also maximize compatibility with other fitness applications.